ansible/ansible/rst/modules.rst

 *system*:

 * (new in 0.4) Indicates the group (when being created), should be a system group.
 This does not allow changing groups from and to system groups.
+Value is 'yes' or 'no', default is 'no'.

 To control members of the group, see the users resource.